3-1-1-Codeup/project/README.md

 - Alternative Hypothesis: There is a difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.

 #### Results:
-- We reject the null hypothesis that there is no difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.
+- We reject the null hypothesis
-- We are able to move forward with to explore the alternative hypothesis.

 ***